 Pollen Season in Rhode Island and the Importance of HVAC Maintenance

 Springtime fills us with positive energy and optimism.
 At every beginning of the Spring season, we feel anew and ready to face everyday challenges.
 However, no matter the mood we find ourselves in, we always tend to avoid thorough housework.
 This is especially true when it comes to the HVAC maintenance duties.
 Even when we decide to go through the complete house-cleaning process, we leave our HVAC system unattended.
 This season, we should finally break away from this bad habit.
-So, why should we make such “radical” decision?
+So, why should we make such “a radical” decision?

 The problem with your HVAC is that pollen and other particles tend to get into different parts of the system.
 The moment you turn the HVAC on, the allergens get released in the air from where they easily get to your respiratory system.
 Finally, when inhaled, pollen causes the condition that is commonly known as pollinosis and recognized by the symptoms such as sneezing, watery eyes, congested nose, etc.